FAIR² Method Representation

 SHACL Compliance

-All method representations must conform to the MethodShape defined in FAIR² SHACL:
+All method representations must conform to the shapes defined in shapes/turtle/method.ttl:

 Notes